Samsung Galaxy S21 Ultra review: Strong overall package without major weaknesses

 Let's compare the camera in different situations with the Huawei P40 Pro+.
 Both devices have a 3x optical, 10x optical and 100x digital zoom.

-The Samsung Galaxy S21 Ultra scores with significantly better macro shots, the slightly better dynamic range and more realistic color reproduction from 3x magnification.
-The P40 convinces in return Pro+ with the better low light performance and from 10x magnification with the slightly higher sharpness.
+The Samsung Galaxy S21 Ultra scores with significantly better macro shots, a slightly better dynamic range and more realistic color reproduction from 3x magnification.
+The P40 Pro+ impresses with better low-light performance and slightly higher sharpness from 10x magnification.

 Comparison with the Samsung Galaxy S20 Ultra